Access and Disability Services (ADS)

 Running Start Students

 Running Start is a statewide college program for academically qualified junior and senior high school students.
 Students can simultaneously fulfill high school graduation requirements and earn college credits.
-College tuition for eligible classes is covered through Running Start for winter, spring and summer quarters only.
+College tuition for eligible classes is covered through Running Start for fall, winter and spring quarters only.
 Running Start students may take classes in the summer at their own expense.
 For more information on the steps to get started, please visit the Running Start web page.

 International students may enroll at Pierce College if they meet the college’s admission criteria and the requirements of the U.S. Bureau of Citizenship and Immigration Services.
 Admissions and payment of tuition are conducted on a quarterly basis.
 There is no English language requirement to enter Pierce College’s Intensive English Program.
 Students take an English-language placement test upon arrival to determine appropriate placement within the program.